trisulnsm/dinodoc/trisuldocs/docs/ug/flow/deduplication.md

 In the rest of this page we will describe the Flow Leg correlation.

-## Explore flows with Flow Leg correlation
+## Explore Flows with Flow Leg Correlation

 If `Flow Legs Correlation` option is set in Web Trisul Options, then the flow query tools automatically correlate the flow legs and show them in